A company that just this month won a license to grow and sell medical marijuana in New York is about to change ownership.

 The acquisition must be approved by New York regulators and the Canadian Securities Exchange (CSE), according to the newspaper.

-If the sale goes through, iAnthus obtain New York licensee Citiva Medical and Citiva USA for $18 million, the Times-Union reported.
+If the sale goes through, iAnthus will obtain New York licensee Citiva Medical and Citiva USA for $18 million, the Times-Union reported.
 The transaction includes $3.6 million in cash and $14.4 million in iAnthus shares priced at $2.40 per share.

 The holding company’s Toronto and New York offices raise capital to finance Canadian marijuana businesses and American cannabis companies, respectively.

-In announcing the deal, iAnthus also said it’s no longer seeking to acquire Valley Agriceuticals, which obtained its New York MMJ license at the same time as Citiva Medical., according to the newspaper.
+In announcing the deal, iAnthus also said it’s no longer seeking to acquire Valley Agriceuticals, which obtained its New York MMJ license at the same time as Citiva Medical, according to the newspaper.

 Once iAnthus takes ownership of Citiva Medical, the dispensary will become the second MMJ licensee in New York to change hands.